-Field trip forms are located in the Vice President of Instruction Office and must be completed and signed by the faculty sponsor.
-The Vice President of Instruction provides lists of field trip participants to faculty members whose classes will be missed by participating students.
+Field trip forms are located in the Pirate Portal > Faculty Resources menu > Faculty Tools & Resources channel and must be completed and signed by the faculty sponsor.
+The faculty sponsor provides lists of field trip participants to faculty members whose classes will be missed by participating students.